Skip to content

 How to read the source before (or after) the film

-You do not need a special edition to start.
-The poem is in the public domain, so a complete translation - the one this site quotes and annotates - is free to read tonight.
+You do not need to have read anything before the film to follow it - but the poem lands harder when you know the route.
 If you want to choose between modern versions, our guide to translations compares the common ones for a first read.

-If you would rather have the whole thing in one place - the complete poem plus a modern companion built to carry you through it - that is what the Home Pack is for.
-It pairs the full Odyssey (as a designed PDF and an EPUB reader file) with an opening for each of the 24 books, a journey map, character cards, and 7- and 14-day reading plans, for $19.
+If you would rather have the whole thing in one place - the complete poem plus a modern companion built to carry you through it - the Home Pack is the direct route.
+It pairs the full Odyssey (as a designed PDF and an EPUB reader file) with an opening for each of the 24 books, a journey map, character cards, and a five-evening route, for $19.

 Questions people ask